Computing analytic Bayes factors from summary statistics in repeated-measures designs: Background

-One classic approach to avoid computing marginal likelihoods is to use a calculus trick to {\it approximate} them instead.
-This method is called the BIC approximation \citep{raftery1995, kassRaftery1995, wagenmakers2007, masson2011}, and it works by constructing a second-order Taylor approximation of $\ln m_i(\bm{y}) = \ln P(\bm{y} \mid \theta_i, \h_i)$ centered at the posterior mode for $\theta_i$.
-Since all terms in the Taylor approximation containing the second-derivative or higher are removed, the result only approximates the log marginal likelihood.
-However, \citet{raftery1995} showed that placing a noninformative {\it unit information prior} on $\theta_i$ , the order of the error term in $\order(1/\sqrt{N})$.
-This results in the approximation
+Much work on Bayes factors during the last 30 years has focused on developing methods to compute $\text{BF}_{01}$ in various designs.
+Early approaches were based on using approximations of the marginal likelihoods.
+One well-known example of this approach is called the BIC approximation \citep{raftery1995, kassRaftery1995, wagenmakers2007, masson2011}.
+The first step of this method is to compute the Bayesian information criterion (BIC) of \citet{schwarz1978} for each model $\h_i$:

-where $\hat{\theta}_i$ is the maximum likelihood estimate for $\theta_i$ under $\h_i$, $k_i$ is the number of parameters in $\h_i$, and $N$ is the total number of independent observations in $\bm{y}$.
-Equation \ref{eq:bic1} relates quite well to the Bayesian information criterion (BIC) of \citet{schwarz1978}:
+where $L_i$ is the maximum likelihood estimate for model $\h_i$, $k_i$ is the number of parameters in $\h_i$, and $N$ is the total number of independent observations in $\bm{y}$.
+Then, the Bayes factor may be approximated as